a foggy forest with red leaves on the ground

 Come here!”

-Like English, the German imperative usually isn’t used with a subject pronoun (except for the polite form!).
+Like English, the German imperative usually isn’t used with a (except for the polite form!).
 But unlike English, the German imperative is represented by three unique verb forms — one for each “you” pronoun (du, ihr, Sie):

 "you"